fvera002/rshell/README.md

     Instead, it would echo exactly what was written: `"This is README file" > README.md`

 * Consequently, special signal commonly used in linux are not supported by rshell.
 Therfore the `^C` signal will not terminate the program; only the `exit` command will.

+* It's possible to run several commands in a single input; however there is a limitations of characters accepted.
+In our tests the limit was 4094 charecters for a single line.